Bordeaux mixture is an effective fungus treatment authorized for use in organic farming.

 - Stop treating a few weeks before harvest.

-- Read also: growing and caring for potatoes, tomatoes, strawberry plants.
+- Read also: growing and caring for potato, tomato, strawberry plants.

-Grape vines are very vulnerable to mildew and deserve to be treated every year in spring and in fall.
+- Grape vines are very vulnerable to mildew.
+You ought to treat them every year in spring and in fall.

 That is where the mixture’s name comes from: “Bordeaux”.